Jagmeet Singh: 2025 federal election

 While Singh's NDP stagnated in most opinion polls following the 2021 federal election, the party experienced a brief jump in support to second place following the collapse of the governing Liberal party, during the 2024–2025 political crisis.
 However, following Trudeau's resignation in January and Mark Carney's election as Liberal leader, the NDP collapsed in most polls, with most of its support going to the Liberals.
 Despite being criticized for his political decisions, he defended his move to support the Liberal government during the 44th Parliament in an interview with the Toronto Star, saying that he "could not stomach the idea" of a Conservative government.
-On election night, having been defeated in Burnaby Central and with the NDP losing official party status, Singh announced that he would step down as party leader once an interim leader was chosen in advance of the next leadership election.
+On election night, having been defeated in Burnaby Central and with the NDP losing official party status, Singh announced that he would step down as party leader once an interim leader was chosen in advance of the 2026 leadership election.